AshleyF/brief/sandbox/Language/Readme.md

 	| Secondary (_, s) -> { state with Continuation = s @ state.Continuation }
 ```

 Then to interpret a stream of `Words` along with a state, we have two distinct "modes."
-While there is no `Continuation`, we simply walk the stream of words one-by-one evaluating them.
+While the `Continuation` is empty, we simply walk the stream of words one-by-one evaluating them.
 Otherwise, when there _is_ a `Continuation`, we peal off words from it one-by-one and evaluate them.
-When there is no `Continuation` and the stream is complete, then we terminate.
+When there the `Continuation` is empty and the stream is complete, then we terminate.

 ```fsharp
 let rec interpret stream state =